vcvpaiva/BridgeBasicTests/README.md

 Several LFG treebanks in http://clarino.uib.no/iness/treebanks?session-id=242028028037006

-More information about PARGRAM/PARSEM at http://pargram.b.uib.no/
+More information about PARGRAM/PARSEM at http://pargram.b.uib.no/ and http://typo.uni-konstanz.de/redmine/